ilongluo/Codes/README.md

 # Codes
-codes of dedicated algorithm, using python, c, c++
+codes of dedicated algorithms, using python, c, c++